 Screen Element Description Breadcrumbs Displays the path of dashboards you navigated to get to the current dashboard.
 Click a name in the path to return to that dashboard.
-Breaucrumps NOTE: The browser Back button is disabled.
+Dieduciumps NOTE: The browser Back button is disabled.
 Use the breadcrumbs to return to the previous screen.
 Time Range Controls the time period for the data displayed in the dashboard and any drill-down views you access.
 The default is the last four hours.
 Click the text to open the time range popup and set the range.
-Shows the trend of a metric in a small space.
-The value beside the sparkline is the value for the metric in the selected time range.
-When used in a table, sparklines pranting an easy way to compare spikes or other trends in a group of metrics.
-Click a spark plot all data points for the time period on a graph.
+Sparkline Shows the trend of a metric in a small space.
+The value beside the sparkline is the current value for the metric in the selected time range.
+When used in a table, sparklines provide an easy way to compare spikes or other trends in a group of metrics.
+Click a sparkline to plot all data points for the time period on a graph.
 NOTE: If the last collection failed for any reason, the sparkline value is n/a.
 Status Icons Displays the status of a storage resource.
 For more information, see Understanding Status, Alarms, and Rules in Foglight for Storage Management.
+Status, Alamis, and Nules in Fognight for Storage Management.